ABA Formal Opinion 512: A Compliance Guide

 Opinion 512 compliance checklist

-A 12-item checklist, each item mapped to the rule it documents.
-A firm that can answer yes to every item has the documentation a malpractice carrier or disciplinary investigator is likely to request.
+Twelve items, each mapped to the rule it documents.
+If a firm can answer yes to every item, it holds the documentation a malpractice carrier or disciplinary investigator is likely to request.

 - Written AI policy in force (Rules 5.1, 5.3).
 The firm has a current policy, dated within the last 12 months, naming approved tools, prohibited uses, and supervisory responsibility.